• Mattress Guides

 Will Drinking Warm Milk Make You Go to Sleep?

-by Narwan Amini Comment on Will Drinking Warm Milk Make You Go to Sleep?
+by Narwan Amini CERTIFIED SLEEP COACH Comment on Will Drinking Warm Milk Make You Go to Sleep?

-Drinking a warm glass of milk for better sleep may seem like just a myth, but is a bit of truth to this age-old tale.
-Not only is milk a simple nighttime beverage packed with protein, but it also is loaded with nutrients to combat insomnia.
+Drinking a warm glass of milk for better sleep may seem like just a myth, but there is a bit of truth to this age-old tale.
+Not only is milk a simple nighttime beverage packed with protein, but it is also loaded with nutrients to combat insomnia.

-In this article, we discuss the sleep-inducing qualities of milk and if the temperature of this beverage matters.
-In addition, we also take a look at other popular beverages you can drink before bed to promote better sleep.
+In this article, we discuss the sleep-inducing qualities of milk and whether the temperature of the milk really matters.
+We also look at other popular beverages you can drink before bed to promote better sleep.

 Why Does Warm Milk Induce Sleep?